asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 My **Web Component** and **Standalone Bundle** usage examples have `config='{"show": {"sidebar": false}}` which turns a sidebar off, but if you change it to _**true**_ then your rendered document will have a sidebar.

 This was only a sample of what could be done.
 AsyncAPI can do a lot more.
-Check [AsyncAPI documentation](https://www.asyncapi.com/docs/tutorials/getting-started/asyncapi-documents) for more information on how to generate docs.
+Check out the [AsyncAPI documentation](https://www.asyncapi.com/docs/tutorials/getting-started/asyncapi-documents) for more information on how to generate docs.

 I hope that you liked this quick guide through AsyncAPI Client-Side documents generation.